openziti/ziti-sdk-c/README.md

 #### SDK Initialization and Teardown

 There are just three functions that cover SDK initialization and teardown.
+Additional steps may be required to complete authentication.
+See example below.

 | function              | purpose                                                                                                                    |
 |-----------------------|----------------------------------------------------------------------------------------------------------------------------|